-When the signal frequencies and levels are within the limits specified in paragraph 2.3.1, the following conditions should be met:
+When the signal frequencies and levels are within the limits specified in § 2.3.1, the following conditions should be met:

-- 1. a) the delay in the start of a received pulse consisting of one of the two signalling frequencies should be less than 20 ms: - b) the delay in reproducing the beginning of a signal consisting of a combination of the two frequencies x and y (compound signal) should be less than 20 ms; this delay is defined as the interval between the moment when the beginning of the compound signal arrives at the signal receiver input and the moment of beginning the reproduction of the two frequencies x and y as a direct current signal output of the signal receiver; - 2. the change of signal length in the presence of the noise defined in paragraph 2.3.4 should be less than: - a) 5 ms when the signal receiver receives an isolated pulse at one frequency only, with a minimum duration of 25 ms; - b) 8 ms when the signal receiver receives a compound pulse of the two frequencies with a minimum duration of 50 ms; this change is defined as the difference between the simultaneous reception of the two received frequencies at the input to the receiver and the simultaneous reproduction of the two components as a direct current signal at the output of the signal receiver; - c) 6 ms when the signal receiver receives a pulse of current of a single frequency with a minimum duration of 80 ms, preceded by a compound signal element (separated or not by an interval of silence of 5 ms maximum).
-Consequently the change in the duration of a signal suffix1), measured from the moment when the prefix ends to the moment when the suffix ends, and taking account of the change in the duration of the prefix signal mentioned under b, will be less than 6 + 8 = 14 ms.
+- 1. a) the delay in the start of a received pulse consisting of one of the two signalling frequencies should be less than 20 ms; - b) the delay in reproducing the beginning of a signal consising of a combination of the two frequencies x and y (compound signal) should be less than 20 ms; this delay is defined as the interval between the moment when the beginning of the compound signal arrives at the signal receiver input and the moment of the beginning the reproduction of the two frequencies x and y as a direct current signal output of the signal receiver; - 2. the change of signal length in the presence of the noise defined in § 2.3.4 should be less than: - a) 5 ms when the signal receiver receives an isolated pulse at one frequency only, with a minimum duration of 25 ms; - b) 8 ms when the signal receiver receives a compound pulse of the two frequencies with a minimum duration of 50 ms; this change is defined as the difference between the simultaneous reception of the two received frequencies at the input of the receiver and the simultaneous reproduction of the two components as a direct current signal at the output of the signal receiver; - c) 6 ms when the signal receiver receives a pulse of current of a single frequency with a minimum duration of 80 ms, preceded by a compound signal element (separated or not by an interval of silence of 5 ms maximum).
+Consequently the change in the duration of a signal suffix, measured from the moment when the prefix signal mentioned under b), will be less than 6 + 8 = 14 ms.

-See the definition of prefix and suffix signals under paragraph 2.3.1 of Recommendation Q.121.
+&lt;sup>3) See the definition of prefix and suffix signals under § 2.3.1 of Recommendation Q.121.